fechu/LocalizationChecker/README.md

 ## Todo

 - Add Screenshot to README
-- Add options to disable tests
+- Add options to disable specific tests

+### Further tests to add

-- Add check for empty keys
+- Check for empty keys
-- Add check for keys whichs value is equal to the key (not yet translated)
+- Check for keys whichs value is equal to the key (not yet translated)
+- Compare number of placeholders

 ## Known Issues